CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 This algorithm has us update the position by a little bit every iteration.
 So, we just need to loop through however many objects are in the scene and update it based on the speed of the object.
 Unless there are 1000's of objects in a scene this can and should  be done easily and quickly on the CPU.

-Below is an image with alot smaller spheres flying around the scene.
+Below is an image with alot of smaller spheres flying around the scene.
 Simulating something like electrons around a nucleus.

 ![](img/motion_blur_sun.PNG)